musesum/Tr3/README.md

         b -> c -> a
         c -> a -> b

     This is a simple way to synchronize a model.
-Akin to how a co-pilot wheel synchronize in an airplane.
+Akin to how a co-pilot's wheel synchronizes in a cockpit.

 Values